-

 Endnotes

 [1] In 2022, Sweden and Finland applied to join NATO.
-They are practically a part of NATO cluster since they participate in NATO policies and share its geopolitical values.
-Similarly, Switzerland, Austria and Ireland are also closely associated with NATO and share Western values, although they remain neutral countries.
+They are practically a part of the NATO cluster since they participate in NATO policies and share geopolitical values.
+Similarly, Switzerland, Austria, and Ireland are also closely associated with NATO and share Western values, although they remain neutral countries.

 [2] https://www.wikiwand.com/en/Inglehart%E2%80%93Welzel_cultural_map_of_the_world This scatter plot was created by political scientists Ronald Inglehart and Christian Welzel, while the data is based on the World Values Survey and European Values Survey.